Is Your Retirement Fund Ruining Our Economy?

 Burry has not disclosed much about his data or methodology.
 And like any trader, he could be wrong.
 But, even if he is, concerns about index funds go well beyond bubbles.

-A Specter
+A specter

 Legal scholars Lucian A. Bebchuk and Scott Hirst recently published a working paper called "The Specter of the Giant Three."
 The vast majority of money flowing into index funds are run by three companies: Vanguard, BlackRock, and State Street Global Advisors.
 Their combined average stake in each of the top 500 American corporations (the S&P 500) has gone from 5.2% in 1998 to 20.5% in 2017.

 The market for index funds, Bebchuk and Hirst argue, naturally favors bigness.
-Managing a trillion dollar fund is not dramatically more expensive than managing a billion dollar firm.
+Managing a trillion-dollar fund is not dramatically more expensive than managing a billion-dollar firm.
 This means the big firms can use their larger revenue streams to offer consumers lower fees, giving them a competitive advantage.
 Innovations in types of index funds are also easy to copy, meaning that it's especially hard for small companies to disrupt the big ones.

 As more and more people put their money in index funds, Bebchuk and Hirst believe these companies will just continue getting bigger and bigger.
 And, unlike many other investors, Vanguard, BlackRock, and State Street reliably vote at shareholder meetings, which makes them even more influential when it comes to company decision-making.
 If trends continue, Bebhcuk and Hirst project these three companies could cast over 40% of the votes in every single one of the 500 largest American corporations within the next couple decades.